 In WordPress, you have to open .htaccess file and make amendments in the code.

-Installing plugins in WordPress is comparatively easier than installing extensions in Joomla.
-The process of WordPress plugin installation is quite simple and straightforward.
+Installing plugins in WP is comparatively easier than installing extensions in Joomla.
+The process of WP plugin installation is quite simple and straightforward.

 Open your admin dashboard and search for the desired plugin.
 Click install and then hit activate.

 The Extension installation in Joomla is a bit lengthy.
 The user has to download it from directory first.
 Then comes the step of uploading it to the installation page.
 You cannot access the extension directory from the admin dashboard, unlike WordPress.

 The look and feel of any website matter a lot.
 Let us start both comparison in the terms of appearance, now.